-The new, electric-only Fiat 500 scooped both our 'Best Small Electric Car' and 'Car of the Year' prizes at the 2021 DrivingElectric Awards.
+The new, electric-only Fiat 500 scooped both the 'Best Small Electric Car' and 'Car of the Year' prizes at the 2021 DrivingElectric Awards.
 It boasts a tastefully updated take on the iconic model’s charming looks.
 That theme continues inside, where the 500 offers users an environment that’s stylish and high-tech, but that also avoids being overly complex or excessively minimalist.

 On the road, the Fiat drives sweetly, with a better seating position and smoother ride than its sometimes-uncomfortable petrol-engined predecessor.
-The icing on this very impressive cake is a satisfyingly affordable price: the entry-level Action grabs attention at less than £20,000 and will be ideal for those who can live with its 115-mile range, but we think the £23,495 Passion is the real value buy, adding extra kit, more power and a larger battery for a range of 199 miles.
+The icing on this very impressive cake is a satisfyingly affordable price: the entry-level Action grabs attention at around £20,000 and will be ideal for those who can live with its 115-mile range, but we think the Passion is the real value buy, adding extra kit, more power and a larger battery for a range of 199 miles.
 Read our full review here.

 It's got all of the style appeal of other MINI models, so with the addition of electric power the MINI Electric a very attractive proposition.
 It's best suited to urban motoring as its range sits at less than 150 miles, while its three-door-only body limits flexibility a little – but if you're after a stylish small electric car that's great fun to drive, the MINI is one of the best.
 Read our full review here.

 SEAT Mii electric

 The SEAT Mii electric uses recipe is very similar to that of its Skoda Citigo-e and Volkswagen e-up! siblings, with good handling and acceleration up to 30mph making it ideally suited to towns and cities.
 It’s a little sluggish beyond 30mph, and while you won’t struggle to keep pace with motorway traffic, you’ll be aware that the 82bhp motor is approaching its limit of performance.
 Rapid charging is standard here, giving the SEAT a higher starting price than the Skoda.
 Read our full review here.